Jerez is a Spanish city built on the riches of sherry. In fact, the word ‘sherry’ is itself a corruption of Jerez.

 Onward we went around the vast site, learning about the production of sherry and brandy with the help of a knowledgeable and friendly guide, travelling (embarrassingly) in one of those awful touristy tractor-train things.
 The sweet smell of sherry hung in the air and gave me a thirst.
 We learned about the Palomino and Fino grapes, the latter of which are best known for producing dry wines, and the Pedro Ximenez that are responsible for the sweeter, heavier varieties.
 But I got lost when she started talking about the process involved in producing the drink.

 There was no denying the atmosphere of the individual wineries, laden with barrels and rich in history.
 They were linked by lovely cobbled streets and squares, shaded by vines.
-Some of the barrels had been autographed by rich and famous visitors over the years, from Roger Moore to the Duke Windsor.
+Some of the barrels had been autographed by rich and famous visitors over the years, from Roger Moore to the Duke of Windsor.
 But we weren’t asked to sign anything…

 We’d paid for a few sherries and tapas as part of the admission ticket so parked ourselves in a swanky tasting area and started swigging the drinks, from the extra dry Tio Pepe fino to the deliciously sweet cream.
 And very nice they were too, especially served chilled.
 If nothing else we’d be taking home the knowledge that sherry should be kept in the fridge.